 Mud Pie Kitchen

 Embrace summer messiness and make a mud pie kitchen.
-Give the kids some kitchen bowls and utensils.
+Give the kids kitchen bowls, utensils and metal pie plates and muffin tins.
 Add dirt and water.
 Done.

 Digging for Treasure

-Grab a big plastic bin and fill it with dirt.
-Bury stuff.
+Fill a big plastic bin with dirt and bury stuff.
 Bury some plastic jewels, and your kids can be pirates digging for treasure.
 Bury some plastic dinosaurs, and your kids are paleontologists.
-Either way, you are mom of the year.
+Either way, you are mom of the year!

 Digging for Treasure… In Ice!